Osiris-RK/sc-profile-editor/FILE_LOCATIONS.md

 To restore:
 1. Copy the file back to `%APPDATA%\SCProfileViewer\`
-2. Restart SC Profile Viewer
+2. Restart SC Profile Editor

 ---